princesslana/to-twenty-two/README.md

 If a player makes an error in the count (wrong number, playing twice in a row) they lose, and all others push.

+If there is no count for 12 hours, the last player to count wins, and all others lose.